Questions to ask yourself:

 His other main recommendation was to grant to colonists responsible government.
 This would mean that the members of the Executive Council would be chosen from the elected members of the Legislative Assembly.
 They would then be 'responsible' for their decisions to the voters, who could choose a new government.
 At the time it was a radical idea and would have meant that subjects in Upper and Lower Canada had more democratic rights than those in Great Britain.
 Britain would essentially be giving almost complete control of the colony to the colonists.

 Act of Union 1840

 The Act of Union (or the Union Act) in 1840, put some of the recommendations of Lord Durham into effect, but not all of them.

 The colony was merged into one, to be known as the Province of Canada (or United Canada).
 People still referred to Lower and Upper Canada, but there was one government now.
 (Sometimes during this period Lower Canada was referred to as Canada East and Upper Canada as Canada West.
 This was because the colony was still divided into two regions, and from 1841 to 1867 those two regions were governed jointly under one government.)
 Voters could still elect representatives to the House of Assembly, but now there was only one which would now be dominated by Anglophones.
 Each side of the colony would elect 42 representatives despite the fact that in 1840, Lower Canada had a larger population than Upper Canada.

 Just like the House of Assembly, there was now only one Executive Council and one Legislative Council.
 These continued to be appointed by the Governor General, as the British government rejected the idea that Canada should have a responsible government.
 In fact, the belief among the colonial authorities was that since Canada was a colony, the government should be responsible to Great Britain, and not the citizens in Canada.

-For the various texts, activities and specific documents mentioned or displayed above, a larger Google Document version, including additional curated web sites, activities and documents is now available ➦
+For the various texts, activities and specific documents mentioned or displayed above, a larger Google Document version, including additional curated websites, activities and documents is also available here ➦